Faridabad Thermal Power Station

 Faridabad Thermal Power Station is located in the New Industrial Township of the Indian city of Faridabad, 30 km from the capital Delhi.
-The power plant is one of the coal-based power plants owned by Haryana Power Generation Corporation Limited.
+It is one of the coal-based power plants owned by Haryana Power Generation Corporation Limited.
 Presently the plant is shut down.

 Power plant

-Originally, the installed capacity was 180 MW in 3 units of 60 MW each.
+Originally, the installed capacity was 180 MW in three units of 60 MW each.
 Units 1 and 3 were phased out because of ageing.
 The power station has been shut down and decommissioned as of 2017.